 Overview

-Creating a workflow allows your firm to define the steps clients must complete during an Engage request.
+Creating a workflow allows your firm to control exactly what information is collected, in what order, and which departments have access.
 Only users with Administrator access can create or manage workflows.

 Before you start